codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which data structure does FILO apply to?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Tree
+ 1. Dollar Sign
- 2. Stack
+ 2. Exclamation Mark
- 3. Heap
+ 3. Percent Sign
- 4. Queue
+ 4. Asterisk

 <details>
   <summary>Answer</summary>
-  Stack
+  Exclamation Mark
 </details>